-The results of the initial trial were presented during the tour of the intake by interested parties on 4 December.
-To address questions raised then about appropriate sampling to cover fish migrations and diurnal variation in fish movement, a fish migration calendar was drawn up subsequently, with assistance from Fish and Game and the Department of Conservation.
+The results of the initial trial were presented during the tour of the intake by interested parties.
+To address questions raised then about appropriate sampling to cover fish migrations and diurnal variation in fish movement, a fish migration calendar was drawn up with assistance from Fish and Game and the Department of Conservation.
 Two more day surveys were planned, and three night surveys to be carried out in February/March.

 A second daytime survey was conducted on 5 February 2015, after delays caused by operational problems at the plant.
+The river was at approximately mean annual low flow (0.47 m3/s at Eltham Road).
 No fish were caught in a run of about 77 minutes from 1300 NZDT.
 Three invertebrates were caught: two species of caddisfly and parts of one chironomid.

 A night survey was conducted on 24 February 2015 between 2004 and 2130 NZDT.
 Sunset was at 2012 NZDT.
+The river was at approximately five-year return period low flow (0.33 m^3 /s at Eltham Road).
 No fish were caught.
 Two invertebrates were captured.

-No further testing was undertaken during the review period, owing to delays caused by the plant control room being upgraded in March, at the end of the fish migration period.
+No further testing was undertaken during the 2014-2015 review period, owing to delays caused by the plant control room being upgraded in March, at the end of the fish migration period.
 More testing was planned for October/November 2015, the next migration period, to be followed by a report on the trial.